fmaclen/svelte-currency-input/README.md

-  wrapper?: string; // <div> that contains the two <input> elements unformatted?: string; // <input type="hidden"> that contains the unformatted value formatted?: string; // <input type="text"> that contains the formatted value formattedPositive?: string; // Extra class when the formatted input is positive formattedNegative?: string; // Extra class when the formatted input is negative formattedZero?: string; // Extra class when the formatted input is zero }
+  wrapper?: string; // <div> that contains the two <input> elements unformatted?: string; // <input type="hidden"> that contains the unformatted value formatted?: string; // <input type="text"> that contains the formatted value formattedPositive?: string; // Class added when the formatted input is positive formattedNegative?: string; // Class added when the formatted input is negative formattedZero?: string; // Class added when the formatted input is zero }
 ```